nstuyvesant/fast-form/README.md

 needed for development, `npm run build` generates a slug of HTML, JavaScript and CSS that can be run with or without a web server (provided your browser allows local JavaScript to execute).

-Architecturally, the SPA is structured:
+Architecturally, the SPA has this relationship between components:
 - [App](/src/App.vue)
   - [Navbar](/src/components/Navbar.vue)
   - [Designer](/src/components/Designer.vue)